30 FAQs about divorce settlements.

 - one partner could retain ownership of the business and pay maintenance out of the business income;

-- the individual who will retain ownership of the business could borrow against the value of the business to provide a lump sum for the other partner;
+- the individual who will retain ownership of the business could draw money out or borrow against the value of the business to provide a lump sum for the other partner.

 Where possible, courts try to avoid ordering a financial settlement that results in the break-up or liquidation of a business.